Media leader. Journalist. Board member.

 A leader with a passion for impact-driven projects

-Kim has spent more than 25 years entrusted with leading award-winning teams in the Fourth Estate, experiencing both calamities and thrills along the way.
+Kim previously owned Postindustrial, a news media company, and before that spent more than 25 years entrusted with leading award-winning teams in the Fourth Estate, experiencing both calamities and thrills along the way.
 Sometimes both in the same day.
-And she has learned every problem has a solution.
+She has learned every problem has a solution and problems are often opportunities.
 She has had the privilege of working with journalists covering community, city, county, state, national, and international news and many, many interns.

 Kim grew up in Meadville, Pa., known as home of the first zipper manufacturing company.